 2. Get Early-Access by Staying on the Universal Orlando Resort

 My trip to Orlando was only 2 days, and I didn’t want to waste any time travelling back and forth to the park.
 I stayed on the Orlando Studios Resort, at Universal’s Cabana Bay Beach Resort.

 The best part about staying on the resort is having early access to the Wizarding World of Harry Potter.
 The rest of Universal Studios and the Island of Adventure still open at 9AM, but early access lets you start exploring Diagon Alley and Hogsmeade as early as 8AM!
 Only other people staying on the resort have this perk.
 Take advantage of very short ride cues and amazing photo opportunities!

-Making the Most of the Harry Potter Rides
+Harry Potter World Tips to Make the Most of the Rides

 3. Ride Twice and Listen to the Portraits

 Universal Studios and Islands of Adventure are home to a few of the top-rated theme park rides in the world, and that includes Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts.
 One of the things that makes these rides so incredible is the storylines in them, which begin before your board the rides.
 Take your time making your way through Hogwarts and Gringotts, respectively, and make sure to eavesdrop on the conversations the portraits are having!
 Check out Flight of the Hippogriff too, and say hello to Buckbeak.

 Ride Harry Potter and the Forbidden Journey and Harry Potter and the Escape from Gringotts twice if you can!
 There’s a lot going on in these rides, and some impressive animatronics.
 I noticed way more details (and, admittedly kept my eyes open more, as I have a tendency to recoil when magical creatures come at me) the second time around.